The page covers:

 (left) Ananias Heals St. Paul's Blindness by Pietro da Cortona who painted the ceiling of Sala del Trionfo at Palazzo Barberini; (right) Monument to Alexander Sobieski by Camillo Rusconi, the eagle under the sarcophagus brings to mind another monument by Rusconi

 The interior of the church is bare and the decoration of the chapels very limited.
-Cardinal Barberini however thought that commissioning the most famous painters of the time the altarpieces was not in contrast with the aims of the order.
+Cardinal Barberini however thought that commissioning the most famous painters of the time (some of whom worked at the decoration of the family palace) the altarpieces was not in contrast with the aims of the order.
 One of the most famous paintings by Guido Reni and one of his last works is on the altar of the first chapel to the right.

 The church does not have imposing funerary monuments and also the gravestones are very simple; an exception was made for Polish Prince Alexander Sobieski, who joined the order shortly before his death in 1714.
 He lived with his mother in a nearby palace.